gemini3d/gemci/cfg/README.md

 ## arcs\_CI magnetic fields

 * Calculates magnetic field perturbations after the arcs\_CI example has been completed.
+* Tests:
-* Test magnetic field calculations against an archived reference
+	* magnetic field calculations for a 3D Cartesian grid
 * (future work) Could also be further run using curl(H) script to validate magcalc...

 *Small workstation run:*